 Priority is given to material in electronic format where available as this dramatically increases accessibility of material.
 The library’s electronic access model requires both multiple simultaneous user access and remote access for material in electronic formats.

 Considerations of availability of equipment and facilities inform format choice.
 Material available only in outdated formats should not be purchased.
-The current preferred formats are online streaming or DVD but this is subject to change in the future.
+The current preferred format is online streaming.
+Where a title is needed for a module and is not available from an online streaming provider it may be purchased on DVD.
 For DVDs the preferred regions are region 2 or region 0.
 All film DVDs are 7-day loan for students and 2-week loan for staff.
 DVDs to be used as teaching aids are no longer acquired.
 However, past acquisitions of teaching aids are still retained on restricted access.
-This means that they can be borrowed by staff but can only be viewed by students in the library.
+A portion are restricted access, meaning that they can be borrowed by staff but can only be viewed by students in the library, and the rest are now available for 7-day loan to students.

 New acquisitions are chosen using the following aids: